nextleap-project/countermitm/3_gossip.md

 If the mitm attacker is participating in the initial communication faking the out-of-band verification does not reveal further information because they can already access the content of the given thread.
-However if we trust the verification outside of the original group context it would allow them to attack further communication between the other participants.
+However if the recipients of the initial threat start trusting the verification outside of the original context it would allow a malicious peer to attack communication between the other participants.

 Therefor the easiest and most consistent answer would be to always require out-of-band verification for setting up new threads.
 People can